When Do Yellow Jackets Come Out? Seasonal Activity & Control

 +

-Yellow jackets emerge in late March to early April as queens.
-Workers arrive by May, with peak activity through July to September.
+Queens emerge in late March to early April.
+Workers show up by May.
+Peak activity runs July through September.

 How can I identify a yellow jacket nest?